stronnag/mwptools/docs/manual/docs/dock.md

 * Reopen Nav Status in the dock.

 !!! warning "Caveat updates"
-    If a {{ mwp }} update expands the  dock adding new dock items, any previously saved dock layouts are invalidated, and you will have to manually recreate them.
+    If a {{ mwp }} software update expands the  dock by adding new dock items, any previously saved dock layouts are invalidated, and you will have to manually recreate them.
 Fortunately, this is a rare occurrence.

 The main dock controls are shown below: